zng-ui/zng/TODO/_current.md

 # Bug

+* Animation example some times completely stops updating.
+    - The last update is not rendered, only after mouse hover causes a frame it snaps to the last position.

 * Fix pre-build view-process is always software mode because it fails to create `Dedicated`.
 ```txt
 Render mode selection log: